ManojWani1989/develop/README.md

 # my-website

-# This is awesome website
+This is awesome website

+Edit on example branch

+Now editing on update-redme branch